SU-SWS/stanford_magazine/README.md

 module, you will get the Stanford Magazine Article content type and related taxonomies.
 Taxonomies include: Series and topic.

+***Image Handling***

+Image aspect ratios across structured content for the Magazine content types will be:
+850 x 400
+For the full width, that translates to:
+3200 x 1505

 ***URLs***
 - *magazine/article/\<article-title\>* - Displays a magazine article.